ColumbiaDVMM/Spread-out_Local_Feature_Descriptor/README.md

 # Spread-out Local Feature Descriptor

-### We embeded our regularization with the state-of-the-art HardNet and achieved a much better than the triplet net.
-Please find the new code [here](https://github.com/ColumbiaDVMM/hardnet).
+### <span style="color:red"> We embeded our regularization with the state-of-the-art HardNet and achieved a much better result than the triplet net.
+Please find the new code </span> [here](https://github.com/ColumbiaDVMM/hardnet).

 This code is the training and evaluation code for our ICCV 2017 paper ([arxiv](https://arxiv.org/abs/1708.06320)).